 “Yes, I think I can.”

 “Okay, I want you to go above me.
-Do you think you can do that?
+Do you think you can?
 I will hold you steady so you don’t fall.”

-She nodded “yes” which Barnaby couldn’t see and began groping for the branches above her.
+She nodded “yes” which Levi couldn’t see and groped for the branches above her.

-She and Barnaby climbed up the tree as fast as Victoria could go while Barnaby remained below her in case she should fall.
+She and Levi climbed the tree as fast as Victoria managed while Levi remained below her in case she should fall.

-Another pirate cried out in terror and Victoria in response scrambled further until they were near the top.
+Another pirate cried out in terror and Victoria in response scrambled further until they clung near the top.

-“That’s good enough Victoria,” Barnaby said.
+“That’s good enough Victoria,” Levi assured her.
 He reached into the darkness and groped for her leg.